spacetelescope/jwst/docs/jwst/user_documentation/datamodels.rst

 ===============

 The `stdatamodels` package contains the interface for JWST datamodels.
-This package is separated from the `jwst` pipeline (to allow models to be manipulated without needing to install the whole pipeline), but the contents of ``stdatamodels.jwst.datamodels`` are also accessible from ``jwst.datamodels``.
+This package is separated from the `jwst` pipeline package (to allow models to be manipulated without needing to install the whole pipeline), but the contents of ``stdatamodels.jwst.datamodels`` are also accessible from ``jwst.datamodels``.